Graduate Satisfactory Academic Progress Policy

 The Quantitative Standard consists of two parts:

-Students must complete at least two-thirds (66.7%) of the units attempted each semester (rounded down to the nearest whole unit).
+Students must complete at least two-thirds (66.7%) of the cumulative units attempted at the end of each semester or session.
+Units are rounded down to the nearest whole unit.
+Field work units will be excluded from this calculation.

-Example: if a student were to attempt 6 units during the semester, the SAP policy would require that student to complete at least 4 units (6 x 66.7% = 4).
-If a student were to complete fewer than 4 units, that student would have failed SAP because of a unit deficiency.
-This deficiency would equal 4 units minus the number of units that were completed.
+Example: If a student were to attempt 6 units during the semester, the SAP policy requires completion of at least 4 units (6 x 66.7% = 4).
+Completing fewer than 4 units results in having failed SAP because of a unit deficiency.
 For example, completion of only 2 of 6 attempted units would result in a deficiency of 2 units (6 minus 4).
-To regain SAP, a student would have to complete 66.7% of the units attempted the following semester in addition to the two deficient units.
+To regain SAP, a student would have to complete 66.7% of the units attempted the following semester in addition to the 2 deficient units.

-Graduate students are eligible to receive financial aid for up to eight years of attendance from the time of initial enrollment in the program.
-Students desiring financial aid after exceeding the maximum eight years of attendance would need to file an appeal with the Graduate Student Financial Services Office explaining the extenuating circumstances that merit a reconsideration of aid eligibility.
-This appeal would require endorsement by the academic program as well.
+Graduate students are eligible to receive financial aid for up to eight years from the time of initial enrollment in the program.
+Students desiring financial aid after exceeding the maximum eight years would need endorsement by the academic program and the University.
+The student would then file an appeal with the Student Financial Services office explaining the extenuating circumstances that merit a reconsideration of aid eligibility.

 Financial Aid Warning

 Students who have not met the qualitative and/or quantitative requirements are placed on financial aid warning for the following semester.
-A Satisfactory Academic Progress Warning Letter will be e-mailed to the student.
-If a student is placed on financial aid warning, he/she is still eligible to receive financial aid for one semester and no appeal is necessary.
-The student will be made aware that the requirements for SAP have not been met and that if SAP requirements are not met at the end of the warning semester, the student will be disqualified from receiving financial aid.
+If a student is placed on financial aid warning, he/she is still eligible to receive financial aid for one semester, but is made aware that the requirements for SAP have not been met.

 Financial Aid Probation and Appeal

-Students who are eligible to file an appeal must do so within 10 days of being notified that they have lost their financial aid eligibility.
-The appeal must include an explanation of the extenuating circumstances that resulted in the student’s inability to make SAP, and supporting documentation, if appropriate.
-The student should state what has changed that will allow him/her to make SAP by the end of the probation period.
-The student’s appeal must also include a formal plan from the Academic Advising Office that shows how the student intends to make up the unit deficiency and/or raise his/her GPA.
-The SAP Committee will review the appeal and respond in writing.
-If the appeal is approved, the student must adhere to the formal academic plan in order to remain on probation and eligible for financial aid.
-The Committee’s decision is final.
+If a student is eligible to file an appeal, this must be done within 10 calendar days of being notified of the loss of financial aid eligibility.
+The appeal must include an explanation of the extenuating circumstances that resulted in the student’s inability to make SAP and what has changed in his/her circumstances that will allow him/her to make SAP, including supporting documentation, if appropriate.
+The student’s appeal must also include a formal plan from the Academic Advisor that shows intent to make up the unit deficiency and/or raise the GPA.
+The SAP Committee will review the appeal and vote to approve or disapprove based on documentation provided.
+The committee may impose conditions that the student must follow to ensure that he/she is making SAP.
+The Committee’s decision is final and the student will be notified in writing.
+A student may appeal only once throughout enrollment at PLNU.

 Appeal Committee Approval Guidelines

-- Develops an academic plan with the student that, if followed, will ensure that the student is able to meet SAP standards by a specific point in time.
-The Academic Advising Office will monitor the student’s progress.
+2. Develops an academic plan with the student that, if followed, will ensure that the student is able to meet SAP standards by a specific point in time.
+The academic plan may have certain conditions that the student has to meet in order for the student to retain eligibility.

-If the appeal is not approved, the student will not be eligible for financial aid, but may be eligible for certain institutional awards.
+If the appeal is not approved, the student will not be eligible for Federal and State financial aid until meeting SAP requirements.
+Student may be eligible for certain institutional awards.

 Financial Aid Disqualification

-If the student is not making SAP or not successfully following the approved academic plan after the probationary semester, the student will be disqualified from receiving financial aid.
-Eligibility for aid will not be reinstated until the student makes SAP.
+If the student is not meeting SAP requirements or not successfully following the approved academic plan after the probationary semester, the student will be disqualified from receiving Federal or State financial aid.
+Eligibility for aid will not be reinstated until the student meets SAP requirements.

 A student’s eligibility for financial aid may be reinstated if he/she makes up the unit deficiency and/or raises the cumulative GPA.
 The student, however, will never receive financial aid retroactively for periods in which he/she failed to maintain SAP.